-4. Avoid Too Many Out of Stock Products on Your Website
+4. Too Many Out-of-Stock Products on Your Website

-It’s okay to have out of stock products on your website, but only if you share information about when they’ll be available again.
+It’s okay to have out-of-stock products on your website, but not if you don’t share information about when they’ll be available again.

 Remember this: search engines try to avoid sending visitors to pages for products they can’t purchase.